mb3152/balanced_citer/README.md

 ![Image](https://raw.githubusercontent.com//mb3152/balanced_citer/master/data/dazed_and_confused.png?raw=true)

 Moreover, we use probabilities, not binary classifications, so a single author's race, for example, is represented as weights across Asian, Black, Hispanic, and white.
-As such, this code should provide a sanity check, not a ground truth, about the balance of your refrence lists.
-The gender and race of authors should be confirmed by hand (e.g., by visting the authors' website) before removing / adding citations.
+As such, this code should provide a sanity check / red flag for unbalanced refrences lists, not a ground truth.